Quick Answer:

 Beginner-friendly example:

-- Base 2: Sweet potatoes
+- Base 2: 4 medium sweet potatoes (cubed and roasted)

 Step 4: Choose 1 to 2 Sauces